-The SBP2WEB24 controller can control a maximum of seven MCMGs.
-It can be installed in a cabinet with the MCMG or separately.
-Maximum 630 sensors in installations with one SBP2WEB24.
+The SBP2WEB24 controller can control a maximum of seven CMCGs.
+It can be installed in a cabinet with the CMCG or separately.
+Installations with one SBP2WEB24 can have 630 sensors maximum.

 SBP2CPY24 Carpark Server

 Large installations with more than 630 spaces (or more than one SBP2WEB24 and up to 10 pieces maximum), require the SBP2CPY24.
 This module controls the Carpark software, in which the installer can perform bookings, schedules, alarms, trend curves etc.